uppuvinnetha2903/Microsoft-Fabric-Procurement-Project/README.md

 The `/sample_data` folder contains synthetic dimension and fact data structured to match the Bronze layer inputs, so the notebooks in this repo are runnable end-to-end.
 See `sample_data/data_dictionary.md` for full column definitions.

+> Note: in the live pipeline, SQL_Source data is read directly from SQL Server via a database connection, not from files — the CSVs here are a static extract provided so the notebooks are runnable without a live database.
 > Note: all vendor names, values, and identifiers are synthetically generated for demonstration purposes and do not represent any real organization's data.

 ## Star Schema & Semantic Model